 - An outline of the training process or services for implementing your nonprofit tech plan.

-At this point, and with a finalized technology plan in hand, many organizations now begin the process of applying for grants.
+At this point, and with a finalized technology plan in hand, some nonprofits will begin the process of applying for grants.
 If your organization could use some extra support in putting your tech plans into action, research grant-giving institutions and foundations that focus on supporting nonprofit development in your community or around your mission.
-The planning process can be intense, but when done well it significantly streamlines the actual execution of your new tech plans.
-It should also greatly minimize the risk of wasted time, effort, and money.
-The exact first steps of your tech plan will, of course, depend on how you've chosen to structure your own.

 Congratulations on creating a nonprofit technology plan!
 All your hard work will pay off as your tech plans come together to support your organization’s continued growth.

-How can a consultant help with your technology plan?
+Wrapping Up: How can a consultant help with your nonprofit technology plan?

 - Technology assessments and audits.
 A consultant can conduct a comprehensive technology audit for your organization before you start developing a plan.